thehappycheese/nicklinref_rust/README.md

 This application is a REST service that can slice portions of the Western Australia road network geometry and return either `GeoJSON` or `WKT` features.

+To use pre-compiled version of this software please visit the [releases](/releases) page and download and extract one of the zip files.

-Once it has been compiled, run `nicklinref.exe` then visit
+Run `nicklinref.exe` then visit
 <http://localhost:8080/?road=H001&slk_from=1.5&slk_to=3> to test if it is
 working.